i-RIC/gui_user_manual/source/03/03_09_01_geographic_data.rst

 the file, [Warning] dialog (:numref:`image_geotiff_cs_warning_dialog`) is shown, and [Select Coordinate System] dialog (:numref:`image_geotiff_cs_select_dialog`) is shown.

-Please select the coordinate system for the data to proceed.
+When importing aGeoTIFF file, the coordinate system information included in the file is imported.
+When importing an Arc/Info ASCII file, the coordinate system information included in \*.prj file is imported, if it exists.

 .. _image_geotiff_cs_warning_dialog: